datafusion-contrib/datafusion-objectstore-s3/README.md

 `S3FileSystem::default()` is a convenience wrapper for `S3FileSystem::new(None, None, None, None, None, None)`.

-Connect to implementor of S3 API (MinIO, in this case) use access key and secret.
+Connect to implementor of S3 API (MinIO, in this case) using access key and secret.

 ```rust
 // Example credentials provided by MinIO